 |Lock Box||Lock Box|

 Overall, Rescue Alert has been offering peace of mind and quality devices to their customers for the past 40 years.
-While it’s not as cheap as other companies we’ve researched and tested, and while the equipment options are quite limited, the company does offer easy-to-use devices that get the job done.
-Additionally, we really like that Rescue Alert monitoring centers are US based and have EMD-certified dispatchers.
+While the products are more expensive than some other brands, and the equipment options are quite limited, the company does offer easy-to-use devices that get the job done.
+Additionally, I really like that Rescue Alert monitoring centers are U.S.-based and have EMD-certified dispatchers.
 For the sake of comparison, read about the best medical alert systems available.

-Only two main systems are available through Rescue Alert—an in-home and GPS unit.
-But these two devices can provide complete and dependable coverage.
-And with add-ons and upgrades, like optional fall detection, even high-risk seniors can regain confidence as they age.
-With a variety of plans and easy-to-use technology, we think Rescue Alert does a fine job at offering peace of mind and a sense of independence for seniors and their families.
+Only three main systems are available through Rescue Alert, but these devices can provide dependable coverage.
+With a variety of plans and easy-to-use technology, Rescue Alert does a fine job at offering peace of mind and a sense of independence for seniors and their families.

-No, they don’t have a minimum contract so you can cancel at any time.
-They do offer larger discounts for the longer that you sign up—monthly, quarterly, or annually—but if for any reason you’re unhappy, you can cancel the service.
+No, Rescue Alert does not require a minimum contract, so you can cancel at any time.
+They do offer larger discounts the longer the term that you sign up — monthly, quarterly, or annually — but if for any reason you’re unhappy, you can cancel the service.

-Yes, we found Rescue Alert to be very reliable with U.S.-based monitoring centers and EMD-certified agents.
+Yes, Rescue Alert uses U.S.-based monitoring centers and EMD-certified agents.

 National Center for Biotechnology Information.
-(2015).
-Fall Detection Devices and their Use with Older Adults: A Systematic Review.
+(2006).
+Outdoor Falls Among Middle-Aged and Older Adults: A Neglected Public Health Problem.

 NPR.
 (2017).
 The Daredevils Without Landlines — And Why Health Experts Are Tracking Them.